ZaliNatale/Physical-Inactivity-State-Specific-Region/README.md

 - The purpose of this Repository is to bring awareness to the amount of physical inactivity in different states and how it differs from region to region.
 - This data could be for fitness instructors, doctors, or just individuals interested in learning about physical inactivty statistic in states of specific regions.

-## Where is this data from?

-- This data is from County Public Health (CSV)
-- Provided by Prof. Gotlzer

 ## What could this data be used for?

 - This data could persuade fitness instructors in the specific regions to adjust their classes and workouts to be more convenient, accessible, and affordable.